-Corporate Social Responsibilities (CSR) Activities Of ICICI Bank:
+Corporate Social Responsibilities (CSR) Activities Of ICICI Bank

 CSR activities form an integral part of the committee.
-The CSR policy sets out the rule that needs to be adhered to while implementation of any CSR policy or activity.
+The CSR policy sets out the rule that needs to be adhered to while implementing of any CSR policy or activity.
 Through CSR policy the objective of the bank is to set up proactive support to socio-economic development in India and also enable a larger number of people to benefit from its economic growth.

-1. Scope of CSR Policy:
+Scope of CSR Policy

 The policy ensures compliance with section 135 of the companies act, 2013, and includes the activities covered under Schedule VII to the act and the company’s rules (CSR policy ) 2014.
 Amended from time to time.

 The CSR committee is the governing body that examines the scope of CSR and makes sure it complies with the policy of CSR.
-The CSR Committee comprises three or more directors in which one is an independent director.
+The CSR Committee comprises three or more directors of which one is an independent director.
 The bank has a CSR committee constituted in accordance with the provision of policy and Act.

 The CSR plan functions as prescribed by the CSR Committee under its supervision